dwyl/learn-elixir/code-reuse-hexpm.md

-# Reusing Elixir - How to Use and Publish Code on Hex.pm 📦
+# _Reusing_ Elixir - How to Use + _Publish_ Code on Hex.pm 📦

-Once you understand basic Elixir syntax you may be wondering how to re-use both your own code across projects <br />
-and other people's code in your projects ...
+Once you understand basic Elixir syntax you may be wondering how to reuse both your own code across projects and other people's code in your projects ...
 That's what we are going to cover today!